 Industry Suggested Electives:

-Credit Transfer and RPL offered for CHC43115 Certificate IV in Disability: Recognition of prior learning and skills assessment.
+Credit Transfer and RPL offered: Recognition of prior learning and skills assessment.